By John Turney

 Law and Williams were the top CBs, Deion Sanders retired, taking him out of the mix even though he came back as a nickel for the Ravens.
 Dawkins was the best safety with Lynch next/

 We checked the stats and honors for the kicker and punters and these are the tops.

 and Hentrich Gardocki the best placement punters, though you might find a couple with higher gross averages.
 The returners were the ones who could take it back all the way most often. were

 We realize Peyton Manning has a case for being here, but we went with Gannon, who was really excellent in this 10-year period, gaining lots of All-NFL and Player of the Year awards, Favre was an

 The fullbacks were based primarily on awards and long-term service.
 Fred Beasley was an honorable mention as a fullback.
 Marshall Faulk is an All-time great and this was his best 'decade'.

-Same goes for the receivers and tight ends.
+The same goes for the receivers and tight ends.
 There was stiff competition for those spots.
 Jimmy Smith was hard to leave off, but the others were just slightly ahead in our criteria.
-We tried to decide what happened in those decades, based on honors, statistics, post-season success, key games, signature plays and testimonials.
+We tried to decide what happened in those decades, based on honors, statistics, post-season success, key games, signature plays, and testimonials.
 Testimonials are the comments made about other players by other players and coaches.
 Ike Bruce was the "When

 Tony Boselli was a great tackle, and this was the decade that he played all of his football, but can